 The Church Orchard

-The Church Orchard is at the southern edge of Church Field, on the area between Town Beck and Church Street.
+An traditional English orchard with a wide range of fruit varietiesThe Church Orchard is at the southern edge of Church Field, on the area between Town Beck and Church Street.
 In the 1980’s it was overgrown and wild, and the then Rector Dennis Shaw and the late Derek Law, who lived in Watersmeet House overlooking Church Field, decided to create an orchard there.
 Derek was inspired by the writings of 18th Century cleric Revd.
-Gilbert White, specifically the book Garden Kalender in which White recorded the work and produce of his rectory orchard which he used freely to supplement the diets of his poorer parishioners.
+Gilbert White, specifically the book Garden Kalendar in which White recorded the work and produce of his Rectory orchard in Selborne, Hampshire, which he used freely to supplement the diets of his poorer parishioners.
 White’s orchard contained what were the latest fruit varieties in his day.

 Fruit varieties